fzhweather/fuzhenghang.github.io/_pages/research.md

 Based on an objective method called K-means, our study first explores the corresponding large-scale dynamic conditions of three clustered types of MTCEs over the western North Pacific (WNP).
 After that, we propose a multiple linear regression model to predict the interannual variability of WNP-MTCEs.

 Furthermore, we project changes in MTCEs by 2050 in the major basins of the Northern Hemisphere (NH) using high-resolution climate models.
 Results show that a significant increase in the frequency and duration of MTCEs over the North Atlantic is tied to vertical wind shear, and a notable decrease over the WNP is attributed to mid-level vertical motion.
-These findings give a first understanding of future changes in MTCEs and give implications for disaster mitigation and prevention among countries in the NH.
+These findings give a first understanding of future changes in MTCEs and give implications for disaster mitigation and prevention among countries in the NH. ([Fu et al. 2023, GRL](https://doi.org/10.1029/2023GL103064))

 To further facilitate the understanding between MTCE change and TC genesis frequency and seasonality, we propose a Deterministic-Probabilistic MTCE model.
 This part of research is ongoing...